tunahanfaruk/Sophia/README.md

 ### OWERVİEW
 Goal of this project is powering a drone whit MACHINE LEARNING MODELS.
-Because for a drone that is powered by ML there noting that it can do
+Because for a drone that is powered by ML there noting that it cant do
 now the project is at the part of programmeing the flight controller

 ### LIST OF PARTS: